shawwwn/uProxy/README.md

-# uProxy
+# µProxy
-A minimal, memory-efficient HTTP/HTTPS proxy server designed to run in some of the most memory-constraint environments such as inside an MCU.\
+A minimal, memory-efficient HTTP/HTTPS proxy server designed to run in memory-constraint environments.\
-Originally written for MicroPython, but made compatible with CPython.
+Originally written for MicroPython, now compatible with CPython.

 ## Usage (MicroPython):